lucasccdias/lucasccdias.github.io/README.md

-Souce code for my personal website.
+Source code for my personal website.

 This is an adaptation of [this theme](http://orderedlist.github.com/minimal/).